h3r2tic/cornell-mcray/README.md

 ## Running

-Make sure `dxcompiler.dll` / `libdxcompiler.so` is in the executable environment.
+Make sure `dxcompiler.dll` is in the executable environment.

 _(You can grab it from `kajiya` and copy into `cornell-mcray`, or stash it somewhere in the system `PATH`)_